When it comes to choosing the right photo print size, many people experience a sort of choice paralysis – there are just so many to pick from!

 To help you decide on the best photo print sizes for your old pictures, we’ve prepared this short guide.
 We’ll answer the most frequently asked questions about printing photos, from “How big can I print my photo?” to “How will I know what will be cropped out when changing sizes?”

 And if you’re still confused by the end of this guide, don’t worry – we’ve got you covered.
 Image Restoration Center doesn’t just restore old photos!
-We also offer studio-quality photo printing for all of our restoration clients.
+We also offer studio-quality photo printing.

 There are two general classifications for standard photo print sizes: the ISO standard A Series and the R Series.
 The former is more commonly used for print collaterals (e.g. brochures, flyers, and calendars), while the latter is best used for printing pictures.
 Most image labs use the R series, which is what we’ll focus on for the rest of this guide.